Showing posts with label Americas Cup. Show all posts

 September 13, 2010

-34th Americas Cup - New Class AC72 and Protocol Announced
+34th Americas Cup - New AC72 Class and Protocol Announced

 The reading on the Americas Cup website says that the World's oldest Sports Trophy has always pioneered yacht design, so this time it is to move on from the mono hulls, to the cats we have seen in the beginning of this year 33rd Deed of Gift Challenge.